turlodales/mobileapp/.github/ISSUE_TEMPLATE/e-manual-test-template.md

 - [ ] Custom range 1 day
 - [ ] Ensure correct year is selected on all options
 - [ ] Change workspaces
+- [ ] Is the Advanced Reports Via Web card shown
+  - [ ] Is it positioned correctly on iPhone
+  - [ ] Is it positioned correctly on ipad
+  - [ ] Does it have an "Available on other plans" button for users whose current default workspace is free?
+  - [ ] Does tapping that button open the Your Workspace Plan view for users whose current default workspace is in a free plan?
+  - [ ] Does tapping the card do nothing for users whose current default workspace is a paid one?

 ## Testing settings page
 - [ ] Sign out normal email
 - [ ] Sign out google sign in
+- [ ] Does the Your Workspace Plan row shows when the default workspace is in a free plan?
+- [ ] Is the Your Workspace Plan row hidden when the default workspace is in a not in a free plan?
+- [ ] Tap on the Your Workspace Plan row
 - [ ] Change workspace
 - [ ] Date format MM/DD/YYYY
 - [ ] Date format DD-MM-YYYY